Discover more from The Retroist

 It’s time to discuss another one of my all-time favorite Bigfoot movies as the summer of Sasquatch continues!
-Sasquatch, the Legend of Bigfoot is the complete and only true story of Bigfoot ever filmed at least that is what the moves poster says.
+Sasquatch, the Legend of Bigfoot is the complete and only true story of Bigfoot ever filmed, at least that is what the movie poster says.

 In the film, Bigfoot researcher Chuck Evans and team journey to the fabled forbidden lands north of the Peckatoe River in Northwest British Columbia Canada to hunt the legendary Bigfoot.
 Will they find their quarry?
 Will they make it out alive?
 Just watch and find out.

 The film was released in the spring of 1976 as the nation was still fully enthralled with Bigfoot Mania.
 We find that Chuck Evans has put together a crack team of Bigfoot researchers.
 Anthropologist Dr. Paul Markham, Idaho rancher Hank Parshall, Mountain Man/curmudgeon Joshua Alowishus Bigsby, Techka Blackhawk, who comes from one of the largest Native American tribes in Northern Canada, whacky camp cook and crack-shot Barney Snipe, and sour-puss reporter Bob Vernon round out the team.

 The movie treats us to some lovely country and some spectacular scenery, even though the film is supposed to take place in Canada, in reality, it was filmed in the Three Sisters Wilderness area near Bend, Oregon.
 Think Mutual of Omaha’s Wild Kingdom, but with scary Sasquatches running around.